|

 body.
 His blood is therefore the essence of life, and His flesh is the veil

-through which we must pass by believing He was God incarnate come to take away
+through which we must pass by faith that God incarnate came to take away

 our sin.
 Now that Christ paid our penalty, He made it illegal for sin to have